lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 * It is possible to learn with deterministic policy rather than stochastic one.
 * Put constraint on the divergence between policy updates.
 * New optimization methods (such as K-FAC).
+* Entropy maximization of the policy helps encourage exploration.

 ## References